 • AVAILABLE TO CPSA MEMBERS ONLY •

-Version 7 of The Lightfastness Test Result Workbook will be available after June 15, 2013.
-The book lists pencils tested by CPSA for lightfastness by color with boxes you can fill in to have your own color samples.
+Version 8 of the CPSA Lightfastness Test Results Workbook is now available as a PDF file.
+The workbook lists pencils tested by CPSA for lightfastness by brand, with boxes you can fill in to have your own color samples.

 This version will be free to CPSA Members.
 To obtain your copy of the workbook, email the product research director.
 Please allow a few days for verification of current membership.

 Since the very beginning of CPSA, our organization recognized that lightfastness was the single most important quality issue to colored pencil artists.
 Knowing how a medium will withstand the test of sun and time is important to every dedicated artist.
 Because of this, CPSA worked diligently in conjunction with the ASTM International (formerly American Society for Testing Materials), colored pencil manufacturers, and art conservators to create D6901, the Standard Specification for Artists’ Colored Pencils.
 The standard was passed in 2003 and the Press Release for this historic event can be seen here.